atsaloli/cicd/gitlab-ci/01-setting-up-ci/12-setting-up-a-project.md

 ## Enable CI

+Select "www" in the top left to go to your "www" project main page

+Notice that you are on the "Project" tab

-On the Project tab of your "www" project, select "Set up CI" to add the CI config file, `.gitlab-ci.yml`.
+Select "Set up CI" to add the CI config file, `.gitlab-ci.yml`.

 The config file format is described in detail in
 [Configuration of your builds with .gitlab-ci.yml - GitLab Documentation](https://docs.gitlab.com/ce/ci/yaml/README.html)

-Let's start with a simple "stub" example:
+Let's start with a stub test job:

 ```
 test_it:
-  script: /bin/echo I am a pretend test suite
+  script: /bin/echo I am a pretend test suite.
+You passed!
 ```

+Select "Commit changes".

-There are no constraints, so this "test" job will run on every single commit to test the new revision.
+This "test" job will run on every single commit to test the new revision.

-If we go to "Pipelines", you should see a pipeline in status "Passed" or "Pending" (waiting for a runner).
+Notice that GitLab automatically checks the syntax of the CI config file and will alert you if the config does not pass validation.

+Go to "Pipelines" tab.

+Notice you have a pipeline with status "Pending".
+It's pending because we haven't setup any Runners yet.
+We'll install the GitLab Runner service and setup a runner next.

+### Definition: Runner
+A GitLab "runner" is an abstraction.
+It's a way for GitLab to tell the Go `gitlab-ci-multi-runner` process on GitLab Runner server what type of environment to create (e.g. shell, Docker, Vagrant VM, Parallels VM, etc.) and to communicate the (secret) variables needed to connect to different APIs, etc.  It also provides a way to control access at the project level (a runner can be dedicated to a project) or using tags (runners can be tagged during registration) and you can then say I want THIS build job to run only on runners with tag X.